 Maldives: We only visited Addu Atoll, in the south but friends on s/v Totem cruised for 2 months in 2015 from the north to the south.
 There are now fresh markets (though eggs are pretty bad) on many islands and good shops in Male where you can get all kinds of imported interesting food.
 Capers, anyone?
 There is a small shop, 3S, in Feyhdoo which has a good cruiser's selection.
 Another shop proprietor in Feyhdoo, named Mulla, can also get things specially from Male (the capital) and local farms if you place an order with him.
 He's even been known to send supplies with other cruisers out to Chagos!

 Here's an overview of what's available where, as of 2015.
 This is just a rough guide, and can change, of course, over time.
-Just about anything you could want is available in Dili (Timor-Leste), and Singapore, so I've not included them on the table.
-The main lack in Dili is a choice of interesting cheese other than edam, gouda, mild cheddar and cream cheese.
-Chennai, India had awesome fresh food, but i recall the grocery stores being fairly basic.
+Just about anything you could want is available in Singapore, so I've not included it on the table.
+Chennai, India had awesome fresh food, but I recall the grocery stores being fairly basic.
 But who wants to cook when you can eat out in southern India?

 Bali.
 Not cheap

 |India and Sri Lanka have a strong dairy industry with local cheeses and yogurts.|

 |Butter, Yogurt||Yes||Yes||Yes||Yes||Yes||Yes||Yes||Canned butter available in supermarkets|

 |Powdered milk||Yes||Yes||Mostly for kids but some brands are plain and instant.||Yes.
 Choices||Children's milk is usually flavored and sweet|